gajus/slonik-utilities/README.md

 Behaviour:

-If `user` table already contains a record describing the input email, then the following query will be evaluted:
+If `user` table already contains a record describing the input email, then the following query will be evaluated:

 ```sql
 SELECT "id"